cjerrington/cjerrington.github.io/src/posts/2023/2023-06-13-wordle-analytics.md

 ---
 title: Wordle Analytics
-excerpt: A review of the most common letters in the Wordle game
+description: A review of the most common letters in the Wordle game
 tags:
   - coding
   - gaming